unaveragejoe/rcp_polling_analysis/README.md

 The ouput allows the following features:
 - Aggregate voting percentages by any # of most recent polls
-- Filter by polls that samples Registered Voters vs Likely Voters
+- Filter by polls that sample Registered Voters vs Likely Voters
-- Provide both weighted and unweight averages by sample size
+- Provide both weighted and unweighted averages by sample size
 - Exclude specific polls and polls that sampled below or above a certain number of people
 - Filter by date (WIP)